akucinskii/PhotoSocial/README.md

 - Adding posts functionality
 - Adding stories functionality
 - Posts can be liked by each user
 - I didn't know how to use Redux or Recoil while making this.
-I also had no idea that Context API existed so props passing in this project is bad, tragic to be honest. 🙅
+I also had no idea that Context API existed so props passing in this project is bad, tragic to be honest.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Images come from Unsplash.com